arespno/PET-DOG/ARESPNO/README.md

  Welcome to ARESPNO.
 =========================

-ARESPNO_devicetts is the attempt to chat with human.
+ARESPNO_DEVICES is the attempt to chat with human.